• Thu. Mar 13th, 2025

 A DIPLOMATIC VICTORY

-Venetian rule in Cyprus represents a distinctive era in the island’s history.
-Their rule was firmly characterised by military conflict, architectural advancements, rich cultural practices, and the transformation and improvement of the daily lives of many Cypriots.
-The Republic of Venice was an empire built on trade and initially engaged Cyprus as a trading partner.
-This however, changed when they saw the potential for greater control and influence on the island after a succession of power struggles within the Lusignan ruling class.
-This also came to the attention of the emerging Ottoman Empire in the east and the Venetians used this as a pretext to coerce the last Lusignan Queen Caterina Cornaro, who stemmed from Venetian nobility, into relinquishing her throne in 1489.
+The Republic of Venice was an empire built on trade and it initially engaged Cyprus as a trading partner.
+This however, changed when they saw the potential for greater control and influence on the island.
+A succession of power struggles within the Lusignan ruling class paved the way for them to seize control of the island.
+This also came to the attention of the emerging Ottoman Empire in the east.
+To a certain extent, the Venetians used this as a pretext to coerce the last Lusignan Queen Caterina Cornaro, who stemmed from Venetian nobility, to relinquish her throne in 1489.
 This effectively passed over full control of Cyprus to the Republic of Venice and their rule would last up until the subsequent Ottoman conquest of the island in 1571.

 A NEW SOCIAL HIERARCHY